barstoolbluz/floxenvs/aws-ghcli/README.md

 ### 1Password Vault Configuration

-Once you have the 1Password CLI set up, you'll need to customize the environment variables to match your specific 1Password vault structure.
+Once you have the 1Password CLI set up (see **Prerequisites**, below), you'll need to customize the environment variables to match your specific 1Password vault structure.
 The default values in the `manifest.toml` are examples and will need to be modified:

 ```toml
 [vars]